 How do we find comfort in God?

-With this new (old) understanding of comfort as “together-strength,” look at how God has comforted our world.
+With this new (old) understanding of comfort as “together-strength,” look at how the God of all comfort has comforted our world.
 The prophet Isaiah foretold of a Messiah who would enter our world to be wounded for our transgressions and striped for our healing.
-If the very nature of our faith is to follow Jesus and lead people to follow Him, then let’s take a look at His response to pain.
+If the very nature of our faith is to follow Jesus Christ and lead people to follow Him, then let’s take a look at His response to pain.

 When they hurled their insults at him, he did not retaliate; when he suffered, he made no threats.
 Instead, he entrusted himself to him who judges justly.
 1 Peter 2:23 NIV

 In 1 Peter 2:21-25, we see a Savior who humbly accepted pain despite doing nothing to earn it.
 Jesus does not avoid pain; He comes into our world and makes our pain His pain.
-He didn’t say we’d never experience pain, but He did say He’d never leave us.
+These Bible verses didn’t say we’d never experience pain, but He did say He’d never leave us.

 Here are 4 ways to find comfort in God: